MEET THE TEAM

-Edna is a journalist and author of the best-selling book Holy Warriors, a study of religious fundamentalism across four faiths.
-Her new book The Hollow Kingdom, published in January 2018, examines Islamic State and the cult of jihad.
-Edna has worked as a foreign correspondent for the FT, Reuters and the Mail on Sunday and written about extremism since 2005, appearing on Channel 4 News, BBC, Sky and at literary festivals around the world.
+Edna is the Co-Founder of Beyond Conflict and author of the best-selling book Holy Warriors, a study of religious fundamentalism across four faiths.
+She is the author of The Last Jews of Kerala, a Sunday Times Travel Book of the Year, and The Hollow Kingdom, which examines Islamic State and the cult of jihad.
+Edna has worked as a foreign correspondent for the Financial Times, Reuters and the Mail on Sunday and been a commentator on the roots of religious extremism since 2005..

-Kishan is a Senior Adviser on Freedom of Religion or Belief at the OSCE Office for Democratic Institutions and Human Rights.
+Kishan is Head, Tolerance and Non-Discrimination at the OSCE Office for Democratic Institutions and Human Rights.
 He has extensive experience dealing with religious freedom issues around the world and is a former Visiting Research Fellow at the Carr Centre for Human Rights at Harvard University and Fellow of the Montreal Institute for Genocide and Human Rights Studies.

 Robert is a charity law specialist and consultant at Howard Kennedy, a leading law firm in London.
 Robert is a member of the Charity Law Association.
 While chairman of the trustees of one of London’s independent museums, Robert oversaw a major development project in the period 2005-10.
 He is now Vice President of the museum and trustee of a number of other charities.